tmdqja75/tmdqja75.github.io/_posts/studylog/KaggleCourse/2022-03-25-Intro-to-Machine-Learning.md

 ---
 # Introduction to Machine Learning (from Kaggle Courses)

+This is my study notes for [Introduction to Machine Learning from Kaggle Courses]('https://www.kaggle.com/learn/intro-to-machine-learning')

 * this unordered seed list will be replaced by the toc {:toc}